concept-to-clinic/concept-to-clinic/docs/project-structure.md

 </tr>
 <tr>
   <td nowrap><code>│   │   │   ├── migrations</code></td>
-  <td>When the database schema changes (because a model changed) we need to create [migrations](https://docs.djangoproject.com/en/1.11/topics/migrations/), which are auto-generated code snippets to update the database to the new schema.
+  <td>When the database schema changes (because a model changed) we need to create <a href="https://docs.djangoproject.com/en/1.11/topics/migrations/">migrations</a>, which are auto-generated code snippets to update the database to the new schema.
 These are generated by `manage.py makemigrations` and applied with `manage.py migrate`.
 These should never be edited by hand.
 (Folder collapsed).</td>
 </tr>
 <tr>
   <td nowrap><code>│   │   │   ├── __init__.py</code></td>